 Personnel costs are by far the largest agency expenditure.
 While this is the case for many federal agencies, ACUS personnel costs also reflect the agency's need to employ highly credentialed, specialized, and experienced lawyers to fulfill its mission and mandate.
-It should be noted that all but two of the agency's filled FTE positions are lawyers (classified as Attorney Advisors by OPM).
+All but two of the agency's filled FTE positions are lawyers (classified as Attorney Advisors by OPM).
 Therefore, ACUS personnel tend to have higher GS grades-and related salary and benefits costs-relative to other federal agencies where the aggregate distribution of personnel is more evenly distributed on the pay scale.

-For FY 2023, ACUS anticipates a staff of 15 filled FTEs, one filled contract FTE, and two vacant but authorized FTEs.
-This includes the Chairman and 14 permanent employees included under Object Class 11.
-In some past years, ACUS has filled 1-2 of its allotted FTE positions under the Intergovernmental Personnel Act or other reimbursable arrangements.
-ACUS may opt to use these hiring mechanisms for personnel in FY23, contingent upon agency needs and the availability of funding.
+For FY 2024, ACUS anticipates a staff of 14 filled FTEs, one filled contract FTE, and three vacant but authorized FTEs.
+This includes the Chair and 13 permanent employees included under Object Class 11.
+In some prior years, ACUS has filled 1-2 of its allotted FTE positions under the Intergovernmental Personnel Act (IPA) or other reimbursable arrangements.
+ACUS may opt to use these hiring mechanisms for personnel in FY24, contingent upon agency needs and the availability of funding.
+Both IPA and contract FTE costs are included as part of the projected OC 11 expense, however, those funds would be repurposed to OC 25 (contractual services) if utilized for contractors.

-The ACUS staff supports the 101 voting ACUS members as well as the approximately 150 other ACUS members who serve in a non-voting capacity.
+The ACUS staff, among its many functions, supports the 101 voting ACUS members as well as the approximately 150 other ACUS members who serve in a non-voting capacity.